mohamahu/dhis2_school_inspection/dhis2_school_inspection/README.md

-# IN5320_Group11_Project
+# School inspection

 Inspection page: multipage inspection form

-Our solution for school inspections is a multipage form.
+This solution for school inspections is a multipage form.